 About Andrew Szalay

 Andrew Szalay is a Washingtonian (the D.C. kind) that believes climbing matters — especially when you live in a metropolitan area.
-He writes a blog, called The Suburban Mountaineer, about mankind’s accomplishments in the mountains and climbing culture, and he aspires to being an expert on mountaineering literature.
+He writes a blog, called The Suburban Mountaineer, about mankind’s accomplishments in the mountains and climbing culture, and he aspires to be an expert on mountaineering books and literature.
 You can also follow him on Facebook and Twitter.

 Read Next: The Best Climbing Movies of All-Time